The Perfect Charcuterie Board

 If you plan to serve your board as the main dish, add a bit more of everything and consider including a salad and a heartier cured meat, like grilled kielbasa or grilled steak.
 Even dumplings, pierogies, shishito peppers or deviled eggs would be a compliment to the board.

-Select a meat from each category to create a delightful assortment—prosciutto, capicola, bresaola, soppressata, and mortadella are excellent choices.
+Select meat from each category to create a delightful assortment—prosciutto, capicola, bresaola, soppressata, and mortadella are excellent choices.
 You can purchase equal amounts of each or adjust the proportions based on your preferences.

 Welcome to Aggie’s Pickling recipes!